 The majority rural population was resettled to cities to provide workforce for industry.
 Given the large fertile cropland in Romania, the harvest season was left with insufficient farm workers.
 To compensate, the government mobilized soldiers and students in “voluntary seasonal work” which was in fact mandatory unpaid work.

 The industrial development required extra-labor force.
 New apartment facilities were built throughout Romania.

 Compared with other communist regimes, Romania maintained a more liberal emigration policy.
-In the early 1960’s Romanian Jews emigrate en masse to Israel (seen in 1964 photo in Baneasa airport taken by an American).
+In the early 1960’s Romanian Jews emigrate en-masse to Israel (as seen in the above photo taken by an American in 1964 in Baneasa airport – Bucharest).
 The Communist party loses its Jewish members and gains an increasing nationalist tone.

 With Shimon Perez – Israel